Pankrat/pankrat.github.io/content/post/django-migrations.md

 Understanding the kind of issues that arise during online migrations should help you avoid both unexpected outages and unnecessary downtimes.

-Throughout this article I assume you use Django 1.7 or above, Django migrations as the DB migration tool, and Postgres as your SQL database.

 # Scenarios

 Let's look at migrations scenarios, starting with the most common cases.
+Throughout this article I assume you use Django 1.7 or above, Django migrations as the DB migration tool, and Postgres as your SQL database.

 ## Add a table

-This one is simple - as nobody is accessing this table when your migration is run, you just need to make sure to run the migration *before* the code accessing the table is deployed.
+Adding a new table is simple - as nobody is accessing this table when your migration is run, you just need to make sure to run the migration *before* the code accessing the table is deployed.

 Here's an illustration of how this looks on a common small-scale configuration with three application servers and one database server: